umglurf/boundary-proxy-command/README.md

 ## Usage

-You need to have the environment variable `BOUNDARY_ADDR' set.
+You need to have the environment variable `BOUNDARY_ADDR` set.
 Run `boundary-proxy-command -h` to see all options.
 The environment variable `BOUNDARY_LISTEN_PORT` will be set for the command to the port set up by boundary to listen on.
 If `listen_port` argument is not given, this is a random port chosen by boundary.